 Definitions.
 These words and phrases shall have the following meaning as used herein.
-"Intoxicating or alcoholic beverages" refer to all beverages containing more than one percent (1%) alcohol by weight.

-"Drugs" means cannabis, the seeds thereof, and the resin extracted from any part of the plant, and any other drug or substance the possession of which is unlawful pursuant to Chapter 893, Florida Statutes.
-Drugs, legal or illegal also include and by definition mean prescription drugs, diet pills, stimulants such as "no-doz", "stackers" and "stacker-like" products, and the various mail order caffeine stimulants that are shaped to look like various prescription amphetamines.

-Drugs also includes:

-- a.
-Narcotics: (codeine, demerol, dilaudid, heroin, methadone, morphine, opium, and percodan). - b.
-Barbiturates and related sedatives: (amytal, nembutal, phenobarbital, seconal, tuinal, doriden, noludar, placidyl, quaalude, soper, parest, optimil, and somnafac). - c.
-Cocaine (in any form). - d.
+- 1. Intoxicating or Alcoholic Beverages refer to all beverages containing more than one percent (1%) alcohol by weight. - 2.
+Drugs means cannabis, the seeds thereof, and the resin extracted from any part of the plant, and any other drug or substance the possession of which is unlawful pursuant to Chapter 893, Florida Statutes.
+Drugs, legal or illegal, includes and by definition prescription drugs, diet pills, stimulants such as "no-doz", "stackers" and "stacker-like" products, and the various mail order caffeine stimulants that are shaped to look like various prescription amphetamines.
+Drugs also includes: - a.
+Narcotics: (codeine, 36ibrium, dilaudid, heroin, methadone, morphine, opium, and percodan); - Barbiturates and related sedatives: (amytal, 36ibrium36, 36ibrium3636ital, seconal, tuinal, doriden, noludar, 36ibrium36, 36ibrium36, soper, parest, 36ibrium, and somnafac); - c.
+Cocaine (in any form); - d.
 Hallucinogens: (LSD, MDA, mescaline, peyote, psilocybin, and PCP); - e.
-Tranquilizers: daimane, equanil/miltown, librium, serax, and valium; mellaril, thorazine - f.
-Synthetic drugs, legal or illegal such as Mojo or Bath Salths - g.
-Any other drug that is listed as a controlled substance in Chapter 893, Florida Statutes.

-"Sale" means the actual, constructive, or attempted transfer from one (1) person to another for any consideration or remuneration whatsoever.

-Distributing" means the actual, constructive, or attempted transfer from one person to another without remuneration whatsoever.

-"Possesses" means having or holding of property or the state of owning or having in one's hands.

-"Second Offense" means any second offense while enrolled in grades 6-12 regardless of home school district.

-"Substance Abuse" means the use of any drug when such use is unlawful, and use of any drug when such is detrimental to the user or to others but is not unlawful.

-Medication: All medications/prescriptions must be checked in through the school office and a permission to dispense form must be completed and signed by the parent.
+Tranquilizers such as: daimane, equanil/miltown, 36ibrium, serax, valium; mellaril, and thorazine; - f.
+Synthetic drugs, legal or illegal such as Mojo or Bath Salts; and - g.
+Any other drug that is listed as a controlled substance in Chapter 893, Florida Statutes. - 3.
+Sale means the actual, constructive, or attempted transfer from one (1) person to another for any consideration or remuneration whatsoever. - Distributing means the actual, constructive, or attempted transfer from one person to another without remuneration whatsoever. - 5.
+Possesses means having or holding of property or the state of owning or having in one's hands. - Second Offense means any second offense while enrolled in grades 6-12 regardless of home school district. - 7.
+Substance Abuse means the use of any drug when such use is unlawful, and use of any drug when such is detrimental to the user or to others but is not unlawful. - 8.
+Medication means all medications/prescriptions must be checked in through the school office and a permission to dispense form must be completed and signed by the parent.
 The medication must be in the original prescription container with the student's name on the prescription label.
 The student will be excused from class at the appropriate time in order to take the dosage.
 A log of the dispensed medication will be maintained by the office and/or health personnel.

-Discipline for Drugs.
+Discipline for Drugs

-The principal shall follow the guidelines below when an investigation and evidence indicate a student uses, under the influence, possesses, is selling, has sold, or is otherwise distributing tobacco while on a School Board property or in attendance at a school sponsored activity.
-The Principal has the authority to use discretion in each case in which the student is caught in possession of or using over-the counter drugs.
+The principal shall follow the guidelines below when an investigation and evidence indicate a student uses, is under the influence, possesses, is selling, has sold or is otherwise distributing drugs or any controlled or harmful substances while on School Board property or in attendance at a school sponsored activity.
+The Principal has the authority to use discretion in each case in which the student is caught in possession of or using over-the-counter drugs.
+For an elementary student, the principal shall confer with student's parent(s) or legal guardian to determine if the circumstances require implementation of this guideline.

-Students who are accused of drug/alcohol use have the option to have a drug or alcohol test performed within 12 hours of the infraction at a State of Florida certified laboratory.
+Students who are accused of drug use have the option to have a drug test performed within 12 hours of the infraction at a State of Florida certified laboratory.
 The parent must request the Drug/Alcohol Screening form and indicate their intent to challenge the discipline referral.
 The student will remain under suspension until the results are sent the District Office.
 The parent/student will assume all costs associated with the screening and verification process.

-1st offense - 5 days OSS with a drug offense referral to the appropriate law enforcement agency and recommended for the Care Program for one calendar year.
+1st offense - Five (5) days OSS with a drug offense referral to the appropriate law enforcement agency and recommended for the Care Program for one calendar year.